menu

 Demographics

-The citizens of Randolph are slightly less educated than the national average of 21.84% for the average city or town: 15.63% of adults in Randolph have a bachelor's degree or advanced degree
+The percentage of adults in Randolph with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.63% of adults in Randolph have a bachelor's degree or advanced degree.

 The per capita income in Randolph in 2022 was $29,061, which is lower middle income relative to Wisconsin and the nation.
 This equates to an annual income of $116,244 for a family of four.
 However, Randolph contains both very wealthy and poor people as well.